nafizjiwa/JAVASCRIPT-Modules/README.md

 #### Default Exports and Imports
 Export a single value to represent the entire module called the default export. <br>
-Export an object representing the module
+Export an object representing the module<br>

     const resources = {
           namedFunctionOne,
           namedFunctionTwo